nuwave/lighthouse/docs/master/federation/entity-representations.md

 }
 ```

-The resolver for the product in the `order-service` returns an array of arrays.
+The resolver for product in order service returns an array of arrays.
 Each sub-array consists of:
-- `__typename` - the entity name from the `product-service`;
+- `__typename` - the entity name from the product service;
 - `uuid` - the primary key of a specific product.

 ```php